semaphoreci/docs/docs/account-management/connecting-bitbucket-and-semaphore.md

 2. Find the "Semaphore 2.0" app on the list.
 3. Click on the "Revoke" link.

-## Checking the Connection Between Bitbucket and Semaphore
+## Checking the connection between Bitbucket and Semaphore

 To check the status of the connection between your Semaphore profile and Bitbucket, please check your [Account settings](https://me.semaphoreci.com/account/).